Click to grab your free copy of our Garden Tools Cheat Sheet!

 47. Autumn Gold Pumpkin

-The Autumn Gold Pumpkin, or Cucurbita pepo in Latin, is a winner of the All American Selections Award due to being one of the most well rounded and firm pumpkins out there.
-The bright orange color and the curvature of the Autumn Gold Pumpkins places them in the same category as Jack O’Lantern pumpkins, making them ideal for decorative use.
+The Autumn Gold Pumpkin, or Cucurbita pepo in Latin, is a winner of the All-American Selections Award due to being one of the most well-rounded and firm pumpkins out there.

-Their vines are highly productive, yielding at least 3 to 5 pumpkins after a small period of only 90 days.
-These pumpkins have a thick orange skin to them, and weight around 7 to 10 lbs in weight.
-The minimal weight and the bright color make them perfect for hanging in your porch.
+These pumpkins have a thick orange skin and weigh around 7 to 10 lbs.
+The minimal weight and the bright color make them perfect for hanging on your porch.

 Click here to buy them on Amazon.